moh-skec/django-secure-course/README.md

 pip install setuptools  # Required for Django 3.0.6 compatibility with Python 3.12 pip install -r requirements.txt

+# Set up environment variables for development
+# Copy the example environment file and update as needed
+cp .env.example .env
+# Edit .env with your preferred editor and set a secure secret key for production

 # Note: If celery installation fails with metadata errors, use:
 # pip install "celery[redis]>=5.0" instead of the version in requirements.txt